bentobox19/web3-address-recon/README.md

 This tool written in python processes a list of Web3 addresses from a TXT file, fetches information using the Alchemy API, and stores the results in SQLite.

+There is a port to Azure function at https://github.com/bentobox19/web3-address-recon-azure-fn

 <!-- MarkdownTOC -->

 - Requirements